Police investigating school threat

 People are also reading…

 Officials noted the school campuses are secured daily, and safety measures are continually in place.
-The release indicates that additional safety steps were taken as students returned to school on Friday for regular classes.
+The release indicates additional safety steps were taken as students returned to school Friday for regular classes.

 “The SAFETY of all students, faculty, and staff is definitely a priority at Fredericktown R-1 School district,” Chief Hovis added.
 “Actions speak louder than words.
 I applaud the actions taken by our school administration, as the chief of police and as a parent.”